sabattle/CalypsoBot/README.md

   "ownerId": "your_ID_here",
   "bugReportChannelId": "bug_report_channel_ID_here",
   "feedbackChannelId": "feedback_channel_ID_here",
-  "serverLogChannelId": "server_log_channel_ID_here",
+  "serverLogId": "server_log_ID_here",
   "apiKeys": {
     "catApi": "your_API_key_here",
     "googleApi": "your_API_key_here"
   }
 }
 ```
-Visit the Discord [developer portal](https://discordapp.com/developers/applications/) to create an app and use the client token you are given for the `token` option. `ownerId` is your own Discord snowflake. `bugReportChannelId`, `feedbackChannelId`, and `serverLogChannelId` should be set to respective text channels on your own server.
+Visit the Discord [developer portal](https://discordapp.com/developers/applications/) to create an app and use the client token you are given for the `token` option. `ownerId` is your own Discord snowflake. `bugReportChannelId`, `feedbackChannelId`, and `serverLogId` should be set to respective text channels on your own server.
 To get keys for supported APIs, vist:

   * [TheCatAPI](https://thecatapi.com/)
   * [Google APIs](https://console.developers.google.com/apis/)